john-blackburn/jcc/README.md

 **The compiler is now advanced enough to compile itself!**

-Note also that the compiler does not include a preprocessor so directives like `#include` are not supported.
-However, such includes would not be meaningful to the compiler anyway: the compiler ignores function prototypes (except for return values) and would not understand a lot of code in standard library headers.
-The above code will compile and run fine even though `printf` is not declared (you could also write the prototype by hand).
+Before compiling the program first preprocesses the C code by calling gcc with `gcc -E`.
+However, including standard library headers won't work as the compiler is not complete (and the headers tend to have compiler-specific directives not part of the official language).
+In fact such headers are not really needed as the compiler ignores function prototypes (except for return values).
+The above code will compile and run fine even though `printf` is not declared (you could also write the prototypes for printf and friends by hand).
 When calling a function, the compiler simply passes the arguments through not checking or coercing types (or even the number of arguments).

-This code does not include a linker: the compiler's only function is to create an assembly language file (`.s`) which must be assembled into an object file (`.o`) then linked into an executable or library.
+This code does not include an assembler or linker: the compiler's only function is to create an assembly language file (`.s`) which must be assembled into an object file (`.o`) then linked into an executable or library.

 # How it works